rafaeldeacypreste/personal_website/content/home/working-papers.md

 # Order that this section appears on the page.
 weight: 90

-title: Publicações Recentes
+title: Working Papers
-subtitle: ''
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
-  count: 5
-  # Choose how many pages you would like to offset by
-  offset: 0
+  count: 0
+  # Filter on criteria
+  filters:
+    author: ""
+    category: ""
+    publication_type: "3"
+    tag: ""
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
-  # Filter on criteria
-  filters:
-    tag: ''
-    category: ''
-    publication_type: ''
-    author: ''
-    exclude_featured: true

 design:
   # Choose a view for the listings:
   #   1 = List
   #   2 = Compact
   #   3 = Card
   #   4 = Citation (publication only)
-  view: 4
+  view: 2
 ---

 {{% callout note %}}
 Descubra rapidamente conteúdos relevantes com [filtrar publicações](./publication/).